RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 ## Lab1 - Creating High-performing Cache Services

 In this lab, we'll develop 5 microservices into the cloud-native appliation architecture.
-These cloud-native applications will be allowed to communicate with athentication by `Single Sign-On` server.
-To do that, we will configure how to `authenticate REST API requests` across services.
+These cloud-native applications will have transactions with multiple datasources such as `PostgreSQL` and `MongoDB`.
+Especially, we will learn how to configure datasources easily using
+`Quarkus Extensions`.
 In the end, we will optimize `data transaction performance` of the shopping cart service thru integrating with a `Cache(Data Grid) server` to increase end users'(customers) satification.
 And there's more fun facts how easy it is to deploy applications on OpenShift 4 via `oc` command line tool.

 #### Goals of this lab